AdobeDocs/support-resources.en/help/adobe-support-tools-guide/support-insights.md

 ## Accessing Support Insights

 Support Insights appear throughout the case creation workflow.
 As issue details are entered, the **[!UICONTROL Support Insights]** panel appears on the right side of the screen, below the AI‑powered recommendations section.
+To learn more about AI‑powered recommendations, see [Fill out the support ticket](https://experienceleague.adobe.com/en/docs/support-resources/adobe-support-tools-guide/adobe-customer-support-experience#fill-out-the-support-ticket) in the Adobe Customer Support Experience article.

 The panel displays a scrollable list of insights scoped to the specific project instance.
 Scoping is based on the information entered in the **[!UICONTROL Project URL]** field.
 Enter the **[!UICONTROL Project URL]** accurately to ensure insights reflect the correct environment.